JunyuZhou2002/MarQSim/README.md

 pip3 install -r requirements.txt
 ```

-You can now use your favorite Jupyter notebook frontend to execute the code (vscode, browser, etc.)
+You can now use your favorite frontend to execute the code (vscode, browser, etc.)

 ## Results